The Big Picture

 We live in a high-tech digital age of fast minds and faster phones and yet, souvenir photography still works the same way it did before microwave ovens were invented.

-The most popular photographic souvenir purchased at Theme Parks and presented at events is a 9x6 paper print.
+The most popular photographic souvenir purchased at Theme Parks is a 9x6 paper print.
 Sure the paper is nice, don’t get us wrong, we love the paper.
 It looks great and you can put it on display and frame it, but what if you wanted to share the photo online?
 Or email it to friends and family?
 Or just simply set it as your desktop background?
 Instead, the customer ends up taking a picture of the picture resulting in pix-elated, poor quality images being posted on

 Social media websites.